-do wrong? do wrong?
+What did Kristi do wrong?

 2. Sandra, a broker with Houz Realty, uses her smartphone to access transaction files and client information.
 One day while Sandra is searching for listings, a text message pops up, with a link to set up delivery preferences for a package.
 Sandra does not remember ordering a package, but she clicks on the link anyway.